-It would seem to me that one of the most frightening circumstances to be caught in is a boat afire.
-It is loaded with high-octane fuel creating toxic smoke; using water to fight the fire can sink the boat; leaving the boat may entail going into another hostile environment -cold and unforgiving water.
+A fire is loaded with high-octane fuel, creating toxic smoke.
+Using water to fight the fire can sink the boat; leaving the boat may entail going into another hostile environment - cold and unforgiving water.

 It doesn't sound like there are many, if any, good alternatives.
-Also, fire prevention professionals quote that on average a fire will double in area every 5 minutes.
+Also, fire prevention professionals quote that on average a fire will double in area every five minutes.
 At that rate, it wouldn't take long to engulf an entire boat.
 So, time is of the essence and it is highly unlikely that anyone can get to you in time to assist in the fire suppression.
 You and your crew, most likely, are it.